Video Link: https://vimeo.com/290612854

 By contrast, the non-testosterone treated group showed an increase in hemoglobin A1c and their fasting glucose levels remained unchanged.

-Finally, the systolic and diastolic blood pressure levels, heart rate, entire cholesterol, low-density lipoprotein (LDL) cholesterol levels, non-high-density lipoprotein cholesterol levels, triglycerides and liver enzymes all decreased in the testosterone replacement therapy group.
+Finally, the systolic and diastolic blood pressure levels, heart rate, entire cholesterol, low-density lipoprotein (LDL) cholesterol levels, non-high-density lipoprotein cholesterol levels, triglycerides, and liver enzymes all decreased in the testosterone replacement therapy group.

 Conversely, in the non-testosterone treated group, the numbers went in the opposite direction: up.

 Dr. Traish continued his summation: “These reports, together with the meta-analysis published by Corona et al. and the FDA response to the petition to place a black box on testosterone products, suggest that no credible or substantial evidence exists for increased cardiovascular risk with testosterone therapy.
 Our findings which span more than eight years with a significant number of patients also confirm this premise.
-Thus, we point out that the earlier reports that purported increased cardiovascular risk with testosterone therapy are confounded by methodological flaws and without adequate clinical acumen that makes them inconclusive, and at best suspect, in their conclusions.”
+Thus, we point out that the earlier reports that purported increased cardiovascular risk with testosterone therapy are confounded by methodological flaws and without adequate clinical understanding that makes them inconclusive, and at best suspect, in their conclusions.”

 The conclusion of the study is clear: Long-term testosterone replacement therapy was well tolerated with the men who followed the routine strictly.